-It is the responsibility of the faculty member to be knowledgeable about the NC State University Academic Tenure Policy and the university regulations and college rule.
+It is the responsibility of each faculty member to be knowledgeable about NC State’s policy on reappointment, promotion and tenure (“RPT”), as well as related university regulations and the college RPT rule.
 The departmental rule augments these to provide faculty with knowledge of the general process and expectations used in evaluating faculty in the department.
 The Board of Trustees is the authority for final tenure approval.

 2. Areas of Faculty Responsibility

 Areas of faculty responsibility are identified in the offer letter and further documented in the Statement of Faculty Responsibilities (SFR).
 In addition, the overall program of the faculty member should fit within the mission of the department.
 All faculty members are expected to participate as appropriate in the operation of the department, college, or university, and in professional activities within selected societies and organizations relevant to their field or discipline.

 In the Department of Plant and Microbial Biology, the SFR recognizes faculty activity in the realms of discovery, teaching, extension, and service.
 Activities under artistry are not included in departmental SFR, and thus artistry standards will not be detailed further.
 SFRs will be evaluated in the context of COVID impact statements, if provided as part of the dossier.